EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 * **Container name** (Podman only): Name to be given to the container when it is run.
 Your job will fail if there is already a running container with that name.
 If omitted, then the default container name is `CONTAINER_NAME-SESSION_ID`, where `CONTAINER_NAME` is derived from the image name (if the image name is `my-container:1.0` then `CONTAINER_NAME` is `my-container`) and `SESSION_ID` is a unique session identifier for the app's job.
     * Leave this value as-is.
 * **CPUs/cores**: CPUs/cores requested for the app's job.
 To run jobs via Open OnDemand requires you to select the resources you think your job will need, including the number of CPUs/cores.
-    * Leave this value as-is as the all back-ends can provide the default number of cores, and the `epcc-ces-hello-tre` container does not need any more.
+    * Leave this value as-is as the all back-ends can provide the default number of cores, and the `epcc-ces-hello` container does not need any more.
 * **Memory (GiB)**: Memory requested for the app's job.
-    * Leave this value as-is as the all back-ends can provide the default memory, and the `epcc-ces-hello-tre` container does not need any more.
+    * Leave this value as-is as the all back-ends can provide the default memory, and the `epcc-ces-hello` container does not need any more.
 * **Use GPU?**: Request that the container use a GPU.
 This option is only shown for back-ends that have a GPU.
-    * Leave this value as-is, as the `epcc-ces-hello-tre` container does not require a GPU.
+    * Leave this value as-is, as the `epcc-ces-hello` container does not require a GPU.
 * **Container runner command-line arguments**: Command-line arguments to pass to the chosen container runner to control its behaviour.
     * Leave this value as-is, as the container does not require any such options to be set.
 * **Environment variables**: Environment variables to be set within the container when it runs.
     * Each line should define one environment variable and value, each in the form, `ENVIRONMENT_VARIABLE=value`.
-    * The `epcc-ces-hello-tre` container looks for a `HELLO_TRE` environment variable.
+    * The `epcc-ces-hello` container looks for a `GREETING` environment variable.
 If set, then the container will print the variable's value as a greeting.
 If undefined, then the greeting is `Hello`.
     * Enter:

         ```text
-        HELLO_TRE=Hello there
+        GREETING=Hello there
         ```

 * **Container-specific command-line arguments**: Container-specific command-line arguments to be passed to the container when it is run.
-The `epcc-ces-hello-tre` container supports two container-specific arguments:
+The `epcc-ces-hello` container supports two container-specific arguments:
     * A `-d|--duration INTEGER` argument which causes the container to sleep (pause) for that number of seconds.
 If undefined, then the container does not sleep.
     * A `-n|--name STRING` argument which causes the container to print a greeting with that name.
 If undefined, then the name is `user`.
     * Enter the following to request a sleep of 10 seconds and a greeting with your name: